Vytautas Bulvičius: Arrest and execution

 Bulvičius' group was tracked down by detecting their radio sessions.
 The radio was confiscated on 6 June.
 Bulvičius was arrested by the NKVD on 9 June.
 In total, the NKVD arrested a total of 16 people connected with "Bulvičius group".
 After almost the entire leadership of Vilnius LAF was arrested, the Kaunas LAF took the leading role in the planned uprising.
 During the June deportation which took place a week after Bulvičius' arrest, 236 Lithuanian officers were arrested.
 On 22 June, Germany invaded the Soviet Union.
 The arrests made the June Uprising against the retreating Red Army weaker in Vilnius.
 Nevertheless, Lithuanian rebels engaged in shootouts with the retreating Red Army and the Germans were able to enter the city without resistance on 24 June.

 As Germans were rapidly advancing, the NKVD hurried to evacuate 1,700 political prisoners into the interior of Russia.
 The prisoners were placed in train wagons at the Vilnius railway station.
-After a German aviation attack, anti-Soviet insurgents managed to uncouple several wagons thus saving the some of the prisoners.
+After a German aviation attack, anti-Soviet insurgents managed to uncouple several wagons thus saving some of the prisoners.
 At 4am on 24 June, twenty wagons with more than 600 political prisoners, including Bulvičius' group, were deported deep into Russia.
 On 9 July, Bulvičius was transported to the Prison no. 1 in Gorky (now Nizhny Novgorod).
 After long torture and interrogation on 26–30 September and trial on 26–28 November 1941, Bulvičius was sentenced to death by the Military Tribunal of the Moscow Military District.
 Bulvičius was likely executed in the prison and possibly was buried in the nearby Bugrovskoe Cemetery.
 Seven other members of Vilnius LAF were also executed the same day – Antanas Skripkauskas, Juozas Kilius, Juozas Radzevičius, Leonas Žemkalnis, Jurgis Gobis, Aleksas Kamantauskas and Stasys Mockaitis.
 Seven others were sentenced to 7 to 20 years in prison, and Aleksas Vainorius was acquitted (however, he was not released and died of tuberculosis in July 1942).

 Marija Bulvičienė, wife of Bulvičius, retreated to the U.S. after the war with their two daughters.